Why Get An RV Inspection By A Certified RV Inspector?

 I will locate and inspect the LP tank(s).
 I will verify the manufacture date and inspect the hoses and regulator.
 If fitted, I will inspect the condition of the ASME or DOT tank and document the manufacture date and capacity.

 I will locate and identify the furnace brand, and verify the ability of the furnace to produce warm air.
-I will also inspect registers for blockages, confirm controls operate, and note any unusual noises or vibrations.
+And I will also inspect registers for blockages, confirm controls operate, and note any unusual noises or vibrations.

 Cooktop and Stove